Daniels passes for 2 TDs and Commanders outlast Saints 20-19 on New Orleans' failed 2-point try

 Commanders: TE Zach Ertz left with concussion symptoms after his one-handed catch across the middle in the second quarter gave Washington a first-and-goal at the 4, setting up McLaurin’s second TD catch. … C Tyler Biadasz was added to the injury report with an illness on Saturday and was ruled out shortly before kickoff. … S Jeremy Chinn was hurt while assisting on a tackle in the fourth quarter.

-Saints: RB Alvin Kamara was checked for a groin injury in the fourth quarter and did not return. … McKinstry was treated for an unspecified injury in the fourth quarter.
+Saints: Kamara was checked for a groin injury in the fourth quarter and did not return. … McKinstry was treated for pain in his shoulder and neck in the fourth quarter.

 Up next